 Got a great idea, service or product?
-Building a quality web store could help you sell it to the masses, and it's easier than you think.
+Building a quality web store using the best ecommerce hosting provider could help you sell it to the masses, and it's easier than you think.

-Prices are low, too, with one decent starter plan giving you three years hosting for £1.50 ($2.10) a month, or a total of £54 ($76) plus tax.
-If you're wondering about e-commerce but not quite sure whether it's right for you, this gives you a cheap and easy way to test your ideas.
+Prices are low, too, with one decent starter plan giving you three years hosting for $2.10 a month, or a total of $76 plus tax.
+If you're wondering about ecommerce but not quite sure whether it's right for you, this gives you a cheap and easy way to test your ideas.

-Whether you're a total e-commerce newbie or you're already running a busy web store, we've found five excellent hosting plans that could take your selling to the next level.
+Whether you're a total ecommerce newbie or you're already running a busy web store, we've found five excellent hosting plans that could take the selling of your products and services online to the next level.

 iPage is a rare exception where even the most basic hosting plan gives you more than enough to get started.